Convergence Rates for Non-Log-Concave Sampling and Log-Partition Estimation: Introduction

 Here, we use the notation $|\alpha|_1 \equalDef \alpha_1 + \cdots + \alpha_d$ and $\partial_\alpha f = \frac{\partial^{|\alpha|_1} f}{\partial x_1^{\alpha_1} \cdots \partial x_d^{\alpha_d}}$.
 Moreover, if $f$ is Lipschitz, we denote its minimal Lipschitz constant by $|f|_1$.
 If $f$ is bounded, we denote its maximum by $M_f$.
 We define $\bar f \equalDef f - L_f$, such that $L_{\bar f} = 0$ and $P_{\bar f} = P_f$.
 Finally, we denote the uniform distribution on $\calX$ by $\calU(\calX)$. \end{definition}

 We study the worst-case error of algorithms over the function class $\calF_{d, m, B}$, which is formally defined in \Cref{sec:ibc}.
 This error depends on the variables $(B, n, d, m)$.
-We study the asymptotic behavior in terms of $n$ and $B$ while ignoring constants depending only on $m$ and $d$ for simplicity.
+We study the asymptotic behavior in terms of $n$ and $B$ while ignoring, for simplicity, constants that depend only on $m$ and $d$.
 Depending on the definition of the norm, such constants are often necessarily exponential in $d$ and represent the part of the curse of dimensionality that cannot be overcome in this setting \citep{novak_approximation_2009}.
 For example, typical convergence rates for function approximation are of the form $O_{m, d}(Bn^{-m/d})$, which we sometimes also write as $O_{m, d}(\|f\|_{C^m} n^{-m/d})$ \citep{novak_deterministic_1988, wendland_scattered_2004}.
-As we will see later, the dependence on $B$ is not always linear, and tracking the dependence on $B$ is important since the function $f$ appears inside an exponential.
-When using asymptotic notation like $O_{m, d}$, we mean that the corresponding inequality should hold for \emph{all} values of $n \in \bbN_{\geq 1}$ and $B > 0$, not only large enough values.\footnote{ Specifically, we use the notation $g(B, n, d, m) \leq O_{m, d}(h(B, n, d, m))$ to mean
+As we will see later, the dependence on $B$ is not always linear, and tracking it is important since the function $f$ appears inside an exponential. \emph{When using asymptotic notation like $O_{m, d}$, we mean that the corresponding inequality should hold for \emph{all} values of $n \in \bbN_{\geq 1}$ and $B > 0$, not only large enough values.}\footnote{ Specifically, we use the notation $g(B, n, d, m) \leq O_{m, d}(h(B, n, d, m))$ to mean

 and we similarly write $g \geq \Omega_{m, d}(h)$ for $h \leq O_{m, d}(g)$, as well as $g = \Theta_{m, d}(h)$ for $g \leq O_{m, d}(h)$ and $h \leq O_{m, d}(g)$.}